mcdougallab/neurongui2/README.txt

 simulation1.html: First attempt at a window with html elements designed to control and plot a simple simulation

 # TODO: certain errors cause NEURON to shutdown... some of these don't need to, e.g. ca with unspecified charge in a species declaration

+# TODO: is there a way to have a Python script launch the GUI and continue in there